Junior-Caucus-SU/TicketCatcher/Privacy Policy.md

 ## Uploading Data

 As the app is used for ticket storing and scanning, users may choose to upload entrant data sets to our database according to provided schemas.
-In such cases, only the nessasary data is stored securely in our database.
+In such cases, only the necessary data is stored securely in our database.

 ## Changes to This Privacy Policy